The Activities Team

 The complaint must fully detail the sender’s name and contact address.
 It must also fully contain the complainant’s full name (if not the sender) and a full NOMS reference number.
 If you are not aware of either of these numbers, then you must supply a full, accurate date of birth.

-If the complaint reveals a potential risk to staff or a Resident, please telephone the Control Room on 01305 825058/59.
+If the complaint concerns a potential risk to staff or a Resident, please telephone the Control Room 01305 825058.

 Residents, who have not reached their maximum property allowance, may be allowed to receive additional property at this Prison.